vzunguyen/weather-project/model/README.md

 # Weather Prediction Model Project

-## Project Brief
-This project aims to provide the users with weather forecast, giving the user an overview statement of how the weather would feel like currently.
-Additionally, we also provide electricity predictions by using nyc historical weather and energy per building data.
+This folder contains the models for the project.
+These models will help predict the weather type and the electricity usage based on the given temperature.

 ## Models
 - Classification Models help predicting the weather conditions: Rain, Clear, e.t.c.